Clint Eastwood: Politics

 Eastwood is a former Republican who has sometimes supported Democrats, and has long shown an interest in California politics; he is currently a registered Libertarian.

 He won election as the nonpartisan mayor of Carmel-by-the-Sea, California, in April 1986.
 He earned $200 per month in that position which he donated to the Carmel Youth Center.
 While in office, he helped to make ice cream legal to consume on city streets, added public restrooms to the public beach, and a city library annex building was built.
 He served for two years and declined to run for a second term.
 In 2001, Governor Gray Davis appointed him to the California State Park and Recreation Commission, and Governor Arnold Schwarzenegger re-appointed him to the commission in 2009.

 Eastwood endorsed Mitt Romney in the 2012 presidential election.
 He delivered a primetime address at the 2012 Republican National Convention, where he drew attention for a speech he delivered to an empty chair representing President Barack Obama, which he later regretted.
-On February 22, 2020, Eastwood announced that he would be endorsing Democrat Michael Bloomberg in the 2020 presidential election.
+On February 22, 2020, Eastwood endorsed Democrat Michael Bloomberg in the 2020 presidential election.
 Eastwood stated that he wishes that Trump would act "in a more genteel way, without tweeting and calling people names.
 I would personally like for him to not bring himself to that level."